SivanS-iT/SOC_projects/01-SOC_AD_README.md

     ```
     FIX: with a lot if failed tries, deleting/installing universal forwarder as well as configuring outputs.config file and testing connection.
 Problem was that I haven't login to splunk as my universal forwarder required my credentials.
     ```
+* Error authenticating Slack with shuffle "Shuffle SOAR Bot could not be installed".
+I am trying to resolve this issue.